mmahdi/Mission_coordination_project/README.md

 ### Sweep converge

-To run the Sweep converge converge strategy, open a new terminal window/tab and run the following line :
+To run the sweep and converge converge strategy, open a new terminal window/tab and run the following line :

 ```bash
 roslaunch evry_project_strategy agent_sweep_converge.launch nbr_robot:=3